Amy Schumer

-Early life and background
+Early life and education

-Schumer was born on June 1, 1981, on the Upper East Side of Manhattan, New York City, New York, to Sandra Jane (née Jones) and Gordon David Schumer, who owned a baby-furniture company.
+Schumer was born on June 1, 1981, on the Upper East Side of Manhattan, New York City, to Sandra Jane (née Jones) and Gordon David Schumer, who owned a baby furniture company.
 Schumer's father was born to a Jewish family from Ukraine.
-She is a second cousin of U.S. Senator and Senate Majority Leader Chuck Schumer.
-Her mother, who is from a Protestant background and has deep New England roots, converted to Judaism before her marriage.
+She is a second cousin, once removed, of U.S. Senator and Senate Minority Leader Chuck Schumer.
+Her mother is from a Protestant background and has deep New England roots, and converted to Judaism before her marriage.
 Schumer was raised Jewish and says she had to deal with antisemitism as a child.

-Her mother's ancestry included Puritans in the 17th-century English colony of Massachusetts.
-As a guest on Finding Your Roots in 2017, Schumer learned that in 1704, three children from her ancestor Thomas Tarbell's family were captured at Groton, Massachusetts, in a French-Abenaki raid and taken to Montreal.
+Her mother is of Puritan ancestry dating back to the colonial-era Massachusetts Bay Colony.
+In 2017, as a guest on Finding Your Roots, Schumer learned that in 1704, three children from her ancestor Thomas Tarbell's family were captured at Groton, Massachusetts, in a French-Abenaki raid and taken to Montreal.
 The girl was ransomed by a French-Canadian family and ultimately joined a French Catholic convent; the two boys were each adopted by Mohawk families at Kahnawake and became thoroughly assimilated.
 They married Mohawk women and some of their descendants became chiefs.
 There are still Mohawk by the surname Tarbell in Kahnawake and Akwesasne, another village reserve on the St. Lawrence River founded by the brothers.

 Through the success of her father's furniture company in Manhattan, Schumer's household was wealthy during her early years.
-When she was nine years old, her father's business failed and he went bankrupt, and either then or when she was 12 (sources differ), her father was diagnosed with multiple sclerosis.
-Some time afterward, her parents divorced.
+When she was nine years old her father's business failed and he went bankrupt.
+He was subsequently diagnosed with multiple sclerosis.
+Her parents divorced when she was 12.

-Moving to Long Island with her mother, Schumer lived in Rockville Centre, New York, and attended South Side High School.
+Schumer moved to Long Island with her mother and lived in Rockville Centre where she attended South Side High School.
 She was voted both "Class Clown" and "Teacher's Worst Nightmare" upon graduation in 1999.

-She attended the Hebrew school of the Central Synagogue of Nassau County, a Reform synagogue in Rockville Centre, on whose board her mother served.
+She attended the Hebrew school of the Central Synagogue of Nassau County, a Reform synagogue in Rockville Centre, where her mother served on the school's board.

-Schumer moved near Baltimore, Maryland, after high school when she attended Towson University; she graduated with a degree in theater in 2003.
-She returned to New York City after college, where she studied at the William Esper Studio for two years and worked as a bartender and a waitress.
-She also for a period relocated to Santa Barbara, California (with a boyfriend she characterized as abusive), where she worked as a pedicab driver.
+After graduating from high school, Schumer attended Towson University in Towson, Maryland, where she graduated with a degree in theater in 2003.
+After graduating from college, she returned to New York City, where she studied at the William Esper Studio for two years and worked as a bartender and a waitress.
+She also lived with her boyfriend, who she characterized as abusive, in Santa Barbara, California, where she worked as a pedicab driver.
 She has a younger sister, Kim Caramele, who is a comedy writer and a producer, and a half-brother, Jason Stein, who is a musician in Chicago, Illinois.